jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 ### Non-linearity

-Pieter come back and realize our linear model is not adequate.
-Pieter claims the relationship between years of education and dates are not exactly linear.
-We should give more rewards for people holding advance degree.
+Pieter comes back and complains our linear model is not adequate.
+Pieter claims the relationship between the years of education and the number of dates are not exactly linear.
+We should give more rewards for people holding advance degrees.
 <div class="imgcap">
 <img src="/assets/dl/educ.png" style="border:none;width:50%">
 </div>